BlueByteSystemsInc/Blue-Byte-Systems-Inc-Help-Center/src/pdmpublishersolidworks.md

 > [!IMPORTANT]
 > This documentation describes the SOLIDWORKS add-in, not the PDMPublisher task configured in the SOLIDWORKS PDM Administration tool.

+See [PDM Task vs SOLIDWORKS Add-in](pdmpublisher-product-differences.md) for a side-by-side comparison and links to the settings shared by both products.

 ![PDMPublisher for SOLIDWORKS 2026.08.08 open in SOLIDWORKS 2026](/images/pdmpublisher/solidworks/overview-20260808.png)

 ## Start a Publish Job